 - Letting them set the table or sweep up messes I make while cooking (and thanking them!)

 - Letting them paint or draw in the same area as me while I cook

-- For babies: I moved Annabel’s playmat into the kitchen and often have her playing in their or strapped to me while I cook.
+- For babies: I moved Annabel’s playmat into the kitchen and often have her playing on it or I wear in a baby-sling her while I cook.